tarantool/doc/sphinx/book/box/vinyl_diff.rst

     With vinyl, the maximum is 1, that is, only primary indexes are supported.
     Since primary indexes are always unique, it follows that vinyl indexes must be unique.

-    With memtx, the maximum number of (TREE) index-key parts is 255. |br|
-    With vinyl, the maximum is 8.

     With memtx, the index type can be TREE or HASH or RTREE or BITSET. |br|
     With vinyl, the only index type is TREE.